scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### Logical: Control

 The control system is responsible for correctly guiding the rocket during its flight.
-For this module, the task of controlling the rocket is separated into 3 other sub modules, each of which serving a crucial role for controlling the rocket
+This module is separated into 3 sub modules, each of which serves a crucial role in thecontrol of the rocket.

 ##### Logical: Gimbal

-- This module is responsible for facilitating the interaction between the Gimbal and the Servos of the rocket.
+- This module is responsible for facilitating the interaction between the microcontroller and the Servos of the rocket.

 ##### Logical: Guidance System